MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite 2023/DEMO_Lab2_Ex1.md

    Connect-IPPSSession
    ```

-   and then sign in as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+   then sign in as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com.
 Joni's password should be provided by your lab hosting provider.

 1. Enter the following command into PowerShell to create a DLP policy that scans all Exchange mailboxes: